NishilAmin1213/COMP0197-CW2/README.md

 - Pillow
 - Matplotlib
 - Albumentations (for the weakly supervised model)
-- (Optionally) OpenCV, if additional image processing is needed
+- OpenCV (for additional image processing)

 You can install most dependencies using `pip`: